 In 2000, the first year the Foundation awarded Innovative Education Grants, $46,000 was allotted to 24 teachers.
-By 2017, we awarded $307,195 for 110 projects on 42 campuses.
+In 2018, we awarded $314,360 on 43 campuses.
 Interested in donating to our Innovative Education Grants program?
 Click here.

 Our Wish List Program is set up like a gift registry: any school employee, department, or student activity group can create an online list of items they need and email the link to their contacts.
 Then, donors can make a gift to the Foundation in the amount of a particular wish list item.
 The funds are sent to the district and can be accessed by our schools.
 It’s "Crowdfunding 101," Humble ISD Education Foundation–style.

 The wish list offers a convenient, low-pressure way to ask for important supplies that individuals and groups might otherwise have to pay for out-of-pocket.
 For donors, buying off a wishlist means a tax-deductible purchase at a lower cost since supplies come from district-approved vendors, at or near wholesale prices.
 That same box of crayons costs less for the donor when it’s purchased through a wish list!
 To see if your child’s teacher or school group has a wish list, or to email them the link to create a wish list, click here.